Trump teases Iran nuclear deal announcement

 Trump is weighing whether to continue waiving sanctions on Iran's energy and banking sector that were lifted as part of the 2015 agreement in exchange for curbs on Tehran's nuclear program.

-The President is widely expected to exit the nuclear deal, which he excoriated even before he winning the White House as the "worst deal ever" and promised to tear up on his first day in office.
+The President is widely expected to decide against extending the sanctions waivers, and in doing so, effectively leave the nuclear deal.
+Trump excoriated the agreement, even before winning the White House, as the "worst deal ever" and promised to tear it up on his first day in office.

+One European diplomat said it seems fairly clear that the administration will walk away from the deal, and described the chances that the Joint Comprehensive Plan of Action, as the deal is formally known, will continue intact as "very small."

+"It's pretty obvious to me that unless something changes in the next few days, I believe the President will not waive the sanctions," the diplomat told CNN.
+"And that will have various consequences that I think we have yet fully to understand and spell out."

 The implications of a US departure from the agreement aren't clear yet, but analysts have warned that it would send a message to other nations -- particularly North Korea -- about the reliability of the US as a negotiating partner.